Crosstown Arts is a contemporary arts organization dedicated to further cultivating the creative community in Memphis.

-Crosstown Arts is a founding partner, co-developer, and future tenant of Crosstown Concourse, the former Sears Crosstown building.
+Crosstown Arts is a founding partner, co-developer, and tenant of Crosstown Concourse, the former Sears Crosstown building.
 Learn more about the Concourse here.

 Crosstown Arts is located on the second floor of Crosstown Concourse (Suite 280) and offers opportunities and resources for the creative community including a wide range of spaces for exhibition, music performances, film and video screenings, as well as new programs including visiting artist talks and artist-led workshops, all open to the public.

 Crosstown Arts Shared Art Making provides the public with access to a communal woodshop, digital lab, print shop, recording studio, and other digital printing, and fabrication tools.

 A newly constructed 425-seat black box performing arts theater is scheduled to open on-site at Crosstown Concourse in late 2018, designed to offer Memphis’ music community an intimate venue for live performance for Memphis-based and touring acts.
 The theater will also provide opportunities for art house film screenings, experimental art/music performance, Crosstown Arts community theater program, and assembly space for Concourse tenants.